faizrktm/cermati/README.md

 ## Weird stuff
 If you see on `*.scss` files for `background-color` property is defined raw and not from variable.
 It is because I found it for only background-color property, variable is not compiled properly.

+Kindly ignore `index.php` as it is only to make deployment on heroku works.